Want to connect across generations? Join us:

 Why do you do the civic or community work that you do?

 As AI rapidly transforms education, work, and society, young people are among its most active users, yet they are often excluded from the decisions that shape its development and governance.
 That’s why I work to amplify youth voices about AI regulation and empower AI communities to include youth perspectives in their work.
-By working with Everyone.AI and the AI Collective I’ve taken the local, national, and global stage to help create spaces where youth are not just represented, but genuinely listened to and valued.
+By working with Everyone.AI and the AI Collective I’ve taken to the local, national, and global stage to help create spaces where youth are not just represented, but genuinely listened to and valued.

 How is cogeneration helping (or how will it help) you succeed?